430058Mauger1/Unit-15-Assignment-2/docs/README.md

 + A website that is easy to use and understand
 + A website that is easy to navigate
 + A website that is responsive
-+ A website that loads within a couple seconds
++ A website that loads within a couple of seconds

 ### Developer requirements